tholman/unicoder.js/readme.md

 # Unicode.js

-Unicode.js is a small javascript library, which converts letters of a given text to some of the more artistic unicode alphabets.
+Unicode.js is a small javascript library, which converts letters of a given text to some of the more artistic unicode alphabets ⓛⓘⓚⓔ ⓣⓗⓘⓢ, 🅰🅽🅳 🆃🅷🅸🆂.
+You can try it out live, [here](http://tholman.com/unicode.js).

 ### Instructions